jurihock/stftPitchShift/README.md

 The basic concept of this algorithm extension is to only keep the frequency value of the strongest magnitude value.
 Since the *strongest* magnitude will mask the *weakest* one.
 Thus, all remaining *masked* frequency values would be *inaudible* and can therefore be omitted.

-In this way, the multi pitch shifting can be performed spectral in the same DFT frame.
+In this way, the multi pitch shifting can be performed *simultaneously* in the same DFT frame.
 There is no need to build a separate STFT pipeline for different pitch variations to superimpose the synthesized signals in the time domain.

 ## Build